Soil-structure interaction framework for plate anchors in sand under cyclic loading

-This is a joint PhD project based at The University of Melbourne with a minimum 12 month stay at KU Leuven.
+This is a joint PhD project based at the University of Melbourne (UoM) with a minimum 12 month stay at KU Leuven (KUL).

 The emergence of offshore floating renewable energy devices requires economic anchoring solutions.
 Plate anchors could represent such a solution due to their high efficiency in resisting tensile uplift loading.
 While the monotonic capacity of plate anchors embedded in sands is relatively well investigated, their performance under more realistic long term offshore environmental (cyclic) loading is not well understood.
 In particular, there is limited numerical capability in modelling cyclic capacity of plate anchors in sand.